 For anyone that suffers from sleep apnea this is particularly important, as they wake up intermittently during their sleep cycle due to stopping breathing.
 This severely damages the quality of sleep, as well as being potentially dangerous if the stopping is too long.
 Altering one’s position can have a positive effect on some types of obstructive apnea.

 For Swelling elevating an injured limb is a prescription to reduce the inflammation and pain.

-A pillow or cushion is often used to raise the arm or leg, but that is difficult to maintain their position once one falls asleep.
+A pillow or cushion to raise your arm or leg, is difficult to keep in position once you fall asleep.
 Using an Adjustable Bed provides a consistent degree of elevation and can greatly assist in reducing the swelling.
-Additionally, for those who work on their feet all day, it’s not uncommon to come home with either the lower legs or feet being swollen.
+Additionally those who work on their feet all day come home with sore lower legs or swollen feet.
 The elevation of one’s legs will make the limbs feel better (increasing the flow of blood) while also combating the issue of varicose veins which form when blood pools in the lower limbs.

 For digestion, sleeping in a slightly upright position is beneficial for processing food during the night.

 Although it’s not advisable to go to sleep with too full a stomach, if one retires a few hours after a meal, reclining on an adjustable bed in the recommended 6″ elevated level will assist with healthy digestion.